 What hinders Shadow Madness more than anything else, though, is its general lack of polish and challenge.
 The game is just too easy, with overpowered accessories, spells and attacks being common sights in the game and enemies that generally pose very little threat for much of the adventure.
 The maximum level in the game is also a very low 15, which you tend to hit long before the game is over; this in turn has the unfortunate effect of making the game's combat into a literal waste of time since you have nothing to gain by fighting anymore.
 Even the developers were seemingly aware of this, as they give the player the option to avoid battles entirely by pressing the L2 and R2 buttons when they hear the telltale enemy roar that signals a battle, which nullifies most (but not all) random battles the game throws their way.

 When all is said and done, Shadow Madness is nothing if not ambitious, with Craveyard seemingly attempting to make their own Final Fantasy VII on only a fraction of that game's budget.
-The end result is a very uneven experience, with clever bits of writing masked between a lot of just-passable gameplay and overall generic design.
+The end result is a very uneven experience, with clever bits of writing masked between a lot of just-barely-passable gameplay, pretty ugly graphics and overall generic design.
 If one can endure all of that in pursuit of its stronger points, then Shadow Madness is probably worth a look.
 But if not, those looking for a more satisfying experience on the whole have plenty of better options on the Playstation platform.

 Developer: Craveyard Studios